syncfusion-content/fileformat-docs/File-Formats/Presentation/ASP-NET-MVC.md

 Private m_response As HttpResponse

-'Get/Set the filename of presentation
+'Get/Set the filename of Presentation

 Public Property FileName() As String